strett8/eurobluebook/docs/izometrija-cijevi/izometrija-cijevi.md

 ![Cjevarija varenje](/upload/28-decembar-org.jpg)

-CSS utility classes come in handy when you to want to override default styles to create additional whitespace (margins/padding), correct unexpected shifts in font size or weight, add color, or hide (or show) something at a specific screen size.
+Come in handy when you to want to override default styles to create additional whitespace (margins/padding), correct unexpected shifts in font size or weight, add color, or hide (or show) something at a specific screen size.
 {: .fs-6 .fw-300 }